Adelic line bundles on quasi-projective varieties: Preliminaries on arithmetic varieties

 An \emph{isometry} from a hermitian line bundle $\overline \CL=(\CL, \|\cdot\|)$ to another hermitian line bundle $\overline \CL'=(\CL', \|\cdot\|')$ is an isomorphism $\CL\to \CL'$ of coherent sheaves compatible with the metrics.

-Denote by $\wh\Pic(\CX)$ the \emph{group of isometry classes} of hermitian line bundles over $\CX$.
-Denote by $\wh\Picc(\CX)$ the \emph{category} of hermitian line bundles over $\CX$, in which the morphisms are isometries of hermitian line bundles.
+Denote by $\wh\Pic(\CX)$ the \emph{group of isometry classes} of hermitian line bundles on $\CX$.
+Denote by $\wh\Picc(\CX)$ the \emph{category} of hermitian line bundles on $\CX$, in which the morphisms are isometries of hermitian line bundles.
 This is a groupoid by definition.

+Note that for a hermitian line bundle $\overline \CL=(\CL, \|\cdot\|)$, we only require the metric to be continuous (instead of smooth).
+This relaxed notion will bring some convenience in approximation later and will also make the category of hermitian line bundles on $\CX$ equivalent to the category of adelic line bundles on $\CX/\ZZ$.